New Dosing Guidelines for Tylenol

 Wellspring Health Center offers a natural approach for acute and chronic pain.

-Our professional team of therapists provide hands on therapies including joint mobilization, myofascial release, deep tissue massage, ice packs, laser therapy, neuromuscular re-education, and Pilates mat therapy, to relieve pain and rehabilitate imbalances in the nerves, muscles and joints.
+Our professional team of physical therapists provide hands on therapies including joint mobilization, myofascial release, deep tissue massage, ice packs, laser therapy, neuromuscular re-education, and Pilates and yoga-based therapy, to relieve pain and rehabilitate imbalances in the nerves, muscles and joints.

 If you or a loved one is suffering with chronic pain or an acute injury, schedule a complimentary pain screening today.

-Most insurance plans cover our medical and physical therapy care.
+Most insurance plans cover our medical and physical therapy services.